-You need to setup a TFTP server, and for many machines, a BOOTP server , or DHCP server.
+You need to setup a TFTP server, and for many machines, a BOOTP server , or RARP server , or DHCP server.

+The Reverse Address Resolution Protocol (RARP) is one way to tell your client what IP address to use for itself.
+Another way is to use the BOOTP protocol.
 BOOTP is an IP protocol that informs a computer of its IP address and where on the network to obtain a boot image.
-The DHCP (Dynamic Host Configuration Protocol) is a more flexible, backwardscompatible extension of BOOTP.
+The DHCP (Dynamic Host Configuration Protocol) is a more flexible, backwards-compatible extension of BOOTP.
 Some systems can only be configured via DHCP.